michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Having experience with building the visualisation from data stored in TimescaleDB, displaying costs is just another variation.
 The difference is, we need the price of the energy unit.
 Moreover, it must track multiple prices (for purchasing and selling energy) in time.

 At this point, the approach might vary depending on the contract with the energy provider.
-For example, prices might change every several months or every 15 minutes, being delivered by HA sensor.
+For example, prices might change every several months or every 15 minutes, being delivered by an HA sensor.

-I don’t operate on spot, having a semi-fixed price, being not updated frequently (and getting previous and new price with a billing).
-So I come with an approach suitable for me, while it can be easily adjusted to be synced with HA sensor.
+I don’t operate on the spot, having a semi-fixed price, being not updated frequently (and getting the previous and new price with a billing).
+So I come with an approach suitable for me, while it can be easily adjusted to be synced with the HA sensor.

-I’ve introduced a table in Postgresql database, maintaining prices manually.
+I’ve introduced a table in the PostgreSQL database, maintaining prices manually.

 This approach has multiple benefits at the start.

 * I can change prices retrospectively
-* I can setup them up for the future
+* I can set them up for the future
-* It can maintain multiple types of charge (energy, distribution etc)
+* It can maintain multiple types of charge (energy, distribution, etc)
 * Once I have a HA sensor with a variable price, I can easily fill this table with incoming values using the trigger.

 Here is a structure of the table: